Amir-Reza-Sadri/Consensus-Clustering/README.md

 # Consensus Clustering
-A Python + R program for consensus clustering implementation.
+A Python + R program for consensus clustering implementation based on  [this paper](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://link.springer.com/content/pdf/10.1023/A:1023949509487.pdf).